juanfont/headscale/README.md

 ## Disclaimer

 1. We have nothing to do with Tailscale, or Tailscale Inc.
-2. The purpose of writing this was to learn how Tailscale works.
+2. The purpose of Headscale is maintaining a working, self-hosted Tailscale control panel.

 ## Contributing